AlignedIT/IonQ-Demo-HU/README.md

 Presentation and code developed by Alex Khan.

-Note: Portions of code were taken from AWS sample code IBM QPU image is the property of IBM
+Note: Portions of code were taken from AWS sample code.
+IBM QPU image is the property of IBM